wtlow003/investment-advisor-gpt/README.md

     web_1  |     Jensen Low: Yea sure, why not? <END_OF_TURN>
     ```
     In addition, blank user's message is also added into the conversation history.
 More work is required to debug the usage for this particular memory as it is crucial, considering the existing length of our prompt template, requiring the need for ease in pruning conversation history to ensure we do not exceed the token limit.
-2. LLM often faced issues with its output parser when using a tool as it does not follow the [reAct](https://www.promptingguide.ai/techniques/react) prompting.
+2. LLM often faced issues with its output parser when using a tool, as it does not follow the [reAct](https://www.promptingguide.ai/techniques/react) prompting.
 In this repo, we setup the reAct prompt template for tools usage as:
     ```python
     ### Tools ###